openebs-archive/cstor-operators/docs/troubleshooting/rancher_prerequisite.md

 - If you are using RancherOS as the operating system, you need to enable the iSCSI service and start iSCSI service on all the worker nodes.
 - If you are using Ubuntu or RHEL as the operating system, you need to
-    - Verify if iSCSI initiators are installed on all nodes.
+    - Verify and install if iSCSI initiators are not installed on all the nodes.
     - Add the extra_binds under Kubelet service in cluster YAML file to mount the iSCSI binary and configuration inside the kubelet.

 ### iSCSI services On RancherOS